 While there are too many insurance and financial products and services available to consumers today, a LIRP is a unique idea used by many high income earners to guarantee a retirement income that they will not outlive.

 A LIRP isn’t for everyone but we will help you decide if you need to consider one.
 Let me go ahead and spoil it for you, our recommendation for a LIRP is indexed universal life insurance.
 Yes, a LIRP is life insurance.
-Before you click off this article, just take a minute and review the life insurance retirement plan pros cons.
+Let’s review the LIRP pros and cons.

 The LIRP Pros and Cons